-Note: Some of the guidance in this document is tailored specifically to Ad Hoc versions 9.2 and greater.
+Some of the guidance in this document is tailored specifically to Ad Hoc versions 9.2 and greater.
 The pertinent sections will be identified where appropriate.

-Note: The instructions related to IIS may be different for your version of IIS, however, the principles have not changed.
+The instructions related to IIS may be different for your version of IIS, however, the principles have not changed.

-A 'to-do" checklist of things that need to be addressed during the migration would include:
+Here's a checklist of things that need to be addressed during the migration:

 - Physical Ad Hoc folder

 - Virtual directory

 - Licensing

 - Folder/File permissions

 - Path Information

 - Metadata

 - Reporting Databases

 - Preview Databases

 - Reports

 - Dashboards

 - Archives

 - Schedules

 - Logging

 - Cleanup

 - OS Considerations

 - Management Console

 - Parent Application